 Advancing Israeli forces, re-capturing land taken by the Syrians early in the war, came across the bodies of 28 Israeli soldiers who had been blindfolded with their hands bound and summarily executed.

-In a December 1973 address to the National Assembly, Syrian Defense Minister Mustafa Tlass stated that he had awarded one soldier the Medal of the Republic for killing 28 Israeli prisoners with an axe, decapitating three of them and eating the flesh of one of his victims.
+In a December 1973 address to the National Assembly, Syrian Defense Minister Mustafa Tlass stated that he had awarded one soldier the Medal of the Republic for killing 28 Israeli prisoners with an ax, decapitating three of them and eating the flesh of one of his victims.

 The Syrians employed brutal interrogation techniques utilizing electric shocks to the genitals.
-A number of Israeli soldiers taken prisoner on Mount Hermon were executed.
+A number of Israeli soldiers taken the prisoner on Mount Hermon were executed.

 Near the village of Hushniye, the Syrians captured 11 administrative personnel from the Golan Heights Force, all of whom were later found dead, blindfolded and with their hands tied behind their backs.

 Within Hushniye, seven Israeli prisoners were found dead, and another three were executed at Tel Zhoar.

 Syrian prisoners who fell into Israeli captivity confirmed that their comrades killed IDF prisoners.

 Some Israeli POW reported having their fingernails ripped out while others were described as being turned into human ashtrays as their Syrian guards burned them with lit cigarettes.